-Here's how you can go from being an email marketing beginner to a successful marketer who is able to generate revenue at will from your email list.
+Wondering where to begin with email marketing?
+Here's how you can go from being a beginner to a successful marketer generating revenue at will from an email list.

 People who are new to email marketing often stumble at the first step because there are so many list-building tools out there.
-They've all got a slightly different feature set and pricing plans.
+They've all got slightly different feature sets and pricing plans.
 So, where do you begin?

-To keep things simple, sign up for an account with MailChimp.
-MailChimp is 100% free until your list reaches 2000 subscribers.
-Once you've created your MailChimp account, just follow the on-screen instructions to create your first email list.
-It is swift and painless.
-And MailChimp will grow with your business.
-They offer a robust platform with powerful marketing automation, advanced analytics, hundreds of integrations, and a very flexible API.
+To keep things simple, sign up for an account with Mailchimp.
+Mailchimp is 100% free until your list reaches 2000 subscribers.
+Once you've created your Mailchimp account, just follow the on-screen instructions to create your first list or audience.
+Mailchimp will grow with your business — they offer a robust platform with powerful marketing automation, advanced analytics, hundreds of integrations, and a very flexible API.

-Step 2: Turning Your Website Into An Email-Capturing Machine
+Step 2: Turn Your Website Into An Email-Capturing Machine

 An irresistible lead magnet

-- Your lead magnet should be catered specifically to the audience you are looking to target.
+Does it cater specifically to the audience you are looking to target?

 An opt-in box above the fold